 Access to an Extended Pool of Workers

-With the 'gig' economy, there is now a growing army of professional temporary workers who will contract for orgnaisations for a specified time frame on an assignment or project before moving to another organisation to undertake another assignment or project.
-As a result these workers are highly skilled, adaptable and knowledgeable and may offer you more of the expertise you are seeking with your opportunity.
+With the 'gig' economy, there is now a growing army of professional temporary workers who will contract for organisations for a specified time frame before moving to another organisation to undertake another assignment or project.
+As a result, these workers are highly skilled, adaptable and knowledgeable and may offer you more of the expertise you are seeking with your opportunity.

 Use the 'Try before you buy' Concept